leewaygroups/ntmjs/README.md

 # **ntm** | *<small>a build tool to end build tools</small>*

-## **ntm** has access to each of npm's 280,000 packages, introduces beautiful and friendly syntax, and `all your build are belong to it.`
+## **ntm** has access to each of npm's 280,000 packages, introduces beautiful and friendly syntax, and `all your builds belong to it.`

-Many respectable web developers vouch for npm as a build tool and task runner, but none of them are afraid to to admit that declaring tasks inside of your package.json is far from appealing and can quickly become a nightmare to navigate.
+Many respectable web developers vouch for npm as a build tool and task runner, but none of them are afraid to admit that declaring tasks inside of your package.json is far from appealing and can quickly become a nightmare to navigate.

 - [Give Grunt the Boot | SitePoint](http://www.sitepoint.com/guide-to-npm-as-a-build-tool/)
 - [Introduction to Using NPM as a Build Tool](https://medium.com/@dabit3/introduction-to-using-npm-as-a-build-tool-b41076f488b0)